usds/us-forms-system/docs/building-a-form/about-the-us-forms-system-library.md

   - To specify a particular widget, set the  `ui:widget` property to `text`, `email`, `checkbox`, or your own custom widget.
   - To specify a particular field, set the `ui:field` property to a specific or custom field.

-For `object` and `array` schema types, a field component does something other than figure out what widgets to render.
+While in most cases a field component is responsible for rendering a label and a widget, for `object` and `array` schema types, the field component renders additional field components for each of the elements they contain.

 ##### Example schema: `object`